quananhle/Python/Software Engineering Practicing/Leetcode/Microsoft/651. 4 Keys Keyboard/README.md

         # 3 scenarios:
         # 1. Press 1 key to print 'A'
-        # 2. Print Ctrl V to paste whatever in the clipboard
+        # 2. Print Ctrl V to paste the buffer in the clipboard
         # 3. Print Ctrl A + Ctrl C + Ctrl V to double the number of 'A'

         # To store the results of 3 scenarios